NathanKr/Node.js/SendMail/README.md

 <h3>Points of interest</h3>
-<li>The sample is working but for some reasons mail are sent to email spam directory on</li>
+<li>The sample is working but for some reasons mail are sent to the email spam directory</li>

 <h3>Installation</h3>